Faber Tests

 Accessible

-Compared to other tests and assessments, the FABER test template is an accessible document that doesn’t have a paywall nor needs an account to access and use.
+Compared to other tests and assessments, the FABER Test template is an accessible document that doesn't have a paywall and doesn't require an account to access and use.

-Though our FABER test template is printable, it’s also entirely digital.
-You can access it on any device you have on hand and store completed ones for immediate access on Carepatron at any time.
+Though our FABER Test template is printable, it's also digital.
+You can access it on any device and store completed ones for immediate access on Carepatron at any time.

 Commonly asked questions

-Practitioners such as physical therapists, orthopedic therapists, sports therapists, and general physicians are most like to use and benefit from the FABER test templates.
+Practitioners such as physical therapists, orthopedic therapists, sports therapists, and general physicians most likely use and benefit from the FABER Test templates.

 Join 10,000+ teams using Carepatron to be more productive